 The changes will take three years.
 It might seem like a long time, but we want to make sure we get the new programme right for you and your girls.
 Plus, we want to offer members lots of opportunities to get involved.

-Summer 2017 – we send you a free taster pack of the exciting new unit meeting activities to try out with your girls - so you can let us know what you think.
+Summer 2017 – we sent you a free taster pack of the exciting new unit meeting activities to try out with your girls - and you let us know what you thought.

 Summer 2018 – the new programme is launched but there’s a transition period of a year - so you can continue to use some of the current programme while you get to grips with the new one.